mannkizubani/mannkizubani/README.md

 ### Goals for 2024:

 - Collaborate on projects that require: Expertise in Content writing/Content management, Editing and Proofreading, & Digital Marketing
-- Become proficient in both "Graphic Designing" & "Web Development" and upskill by working on real projects
+- Become proficient in both "Graphic Designing" & "Web Development" and upskill by working on industry projects and creating a dedicated portfolio
 - Finish the ongoing Content Marketing course on HubSpot
 - Assist freshers on: Content writing, Blogging, & Digital Marketing basics